-The purpose of the program in Counseling is to prepare students for effective performance in professional positions in counseling in school and non-school settings.
-The prospective student should consult the Program Director of the Counseling Program prior to enrollment regarding the appropriateness of this curriculum to his or her situation and professional objectives.
-The program places heavy emphasis on the interpersonal and helping relationship and requires considerable commitment on the part of the student.
-Once admitted, the student must consult with his or her faculty advisor concerning proper sequencing of courses and licensure requirements.
+The purpose of the program in Counseling is to prepare candidates for effective performance in professional positions in counseling in school and non-school settings.
+The prospective candidate should consult the Program Director of the Counseling Program prior to enrollment regarding the appropriateness of this curriculum to his or her situation and professional objectives.
+The program places heavy emphasis on the interpersonal and helping relationship and requires considerable commitment on the part of the candidate.
+Once admitted, the candidate must consult with his or her faculty advisor concerning proper sequencing of courses and licensure requirements.

 The Counseling program combines academic preparation in the areas of counseling and guidance and research with practica and internship assignments.
-Emphasis areas are available in either PreK-12 School Counseling, Mental Health Counseling, and Student Affairs and College Student Counseling.
+Emphasis areas are available in either PreK-12 School Counseling and Clinical Mental Health Counseling.

-Students in all three counseling concentrations (PreK-12 School, Mental Health, and Student Affairs and College Counseling) must take the Common Counseling Core, which consists of the following 36 credit hours:
+Candidates in the two concentrations (PreK-12 School and Clinical Mental Health Counseling) must take the Common Counseling Core, which consists of the following 36 credit hours: